-Billing Information - Students can view and print their bill for a semester.
-In addition, accounts from prior semesters can be viewed and printed.

-Financial Aid - Students view and accept their financial aid awards in OLSIS under the Financial Aid section.
-Students receive specific instructions for uses of OLSIS for financial aid purposes in emails sent by the Financial Aid Office.

-Holds - Holds on a student record will prevent access to registration, grades, and transcripts.
-The reason for the hold can be viewed in OLSIS.

-Mid-Term and Final Grades - Student grades are available only through OLSIS.
-Students who need a grade report card must request it through the Records Office by the last day of finals for the semester.

-Registration - Registration permits students to schedule classes well in advance of an upcoming term.
-Advisers are available to assist students in planning schedules.
-All priority pre-registration is conducted through OLSIS.

-Student Information - Name, address, and e-mail address information are available for the student to view and request to update as needed.

-Transcripts - Unofficial transcripts are available for students to view or print.
+- Billing Information Students can view and print their bill for a semester.
+In addition, accounts from prior semesters can be viewed and printed. - Financial Aid Students view and accept their financial aid awards in OLSIS under the Financial Aid section.
+Students receive specific instructions for uses of OLSIS for financial aid purposes in emails sent by the Financial Aid Office. - Holds Holds on a student record will prevent access to registration, grades, and transcripts.
+The reason for the hold can be viewed in OLSIS. - Mid-Term and Final Grades Student grades are available only through OLSIS.
+Students who need a grade report card must request it through the Records Office, located in the Center for Student Services, by the last day of finals for the semester. - Registration Registration permits students to schedule classes well in advance of an upcoming term.
+Advisors are available to assist students in planning schedules.
+All priority pre-registration is conducted through OLSIS. - Student Information Name, address, and e-mail address information are available for the student to view and request to update as needed. - Transcripts Unofficial transcripts are available for students to view or print.

 Orientation.
 Orientation sessions are required for new and returning students.
-Orientation is designed to provide students with the opportunity to consult faculty advisers and counselors for course planning, and to become acquainted with various campus activities, programs, policies and personnel.
+Orientation is designed to provide students with the opportunity to consult faculty advisors and counselors for course planning, and to become acquainted with various campus activities, programs, policies, and personnel.